Mini-Project2024/SOP-Temple_Website/README.md

-Thank you for your hard work and dedication in making Exam-Duty-Scheduler a reality!
+Thank you for your hard work and dedication in creating this website!

 ## Contact

 For questions, suggestions, or feedback, please contact any of the members.

-<mark>Thank you for using Exam Duty Scheduler!
-We hope this platform enhances your user experience.</mark>